In the Package Manager window, the pane on the right displays details of the selected package.

 (A) The display name.

 (D) For Unity packages, the links to open the package documentation page, the package change log (if available), and the license information.
-For Asset Store packages, the links to open the Asset Store package’s official page on the Asset Store, and if available, links to the publisher’s website and their support page.
+For Asset packages, the links to open the Asset package in the Asset Store, and if available, links to the publisher’s website and their support page.

-(I) Unity packages that include sample assets display the samples along with an import button.
-To import the sample code, click the Import button next to the sample.
+(K) Unity packages that include sample assets display the samples along with an import button.
+To import the sample code, click the Import into project button next to the sample.

-(M) A button to import the Asset Store package.
+(P) A button to import the Asset package.

 Some source tags imply state tags and vice versa (for example, if a package is embedded in your project, then Unity automatically assumes it is in development, so only the in development tag appears in the details view).

 The Package Manager window displays the following values:

 |Unity’s Quality Assurance team has verified this package to work with a specific version of the Editor.